Join our team

 Being an SPCA Inspector is a unique job which I am proud to perform.
 We enforce the Animal Welfare Act and work together with the public; the public supply information on animal cruelty cases and fund our work, then it’s up to us to do what’s best for the animals.

 We work in tough situations every day, striving to improve the quality of life for animals.
-I take pride in the SPCA and the work we do with and for the community, we deliver high level investigations and prosecutions.
+I take pride in SPCA and the work we do with and for the community, we deliver high level investigations and prosecutions.
 Every day, even my worst day, I know I’m making a difference that counts.

 Every day my team and I make a difference to the health and wellbeing of the most vulnerable animals in need.
-Vet nursing at the SPCA can be demanding but also incredibly satisfying when you see your patients transform from sick and injured into the healthy, bright and beautiful creatures they were meant to be.
+Vet nursing at SPCA can be demanding but also incredibly satisfying when you see your patients transform from sick and injured into the healthy, bright and beautiful creatures they were meant to be.

 All of our hard work feeding, weighing, testing, monitoring, administering countless tablets and injections are worthwhile when they blossom in front of you.

-Having spent 30 years in the corporate sector in IT and Corporate Planning, my choice to join the SPCA 10 years ago was to give something back to our animals and the community.
-Well so I thought, in giving back I had no idea how much love and friendship I have received from both animals and the wonderful people who have devoted their lives to Saving Lives, and preventing pain and suffering, we try every day to make a difference in the community, and helping others to speak for those who cannot speak for themselves.
+Having spent 30 years in the corporate sector in IT and Corporate Planning, my choice to join SPCA 10 years ago was to give something back to our animals and the community.
+Well so I thought, in giving back I had no idea how much love and friendship I have received from both animals and the wonderful people who have devoted their lives to saving lives, and preventing pain and suffering, we try every day to make a difference in the community, and helping others to speak for those who cannot speak for themselves.

 In my role as SPCA's Relationship Manager I am very lucky to be able to work with our very special donors – what an amazing group of people they are!
 Every day I am inspired by their kindness, their generosity and commitment to make a better world for the animals.
 And every day I’m privileged to see the lives they transform.
 To be able to share that with them is very special.